Chilli Laugh Story: Cast

-Additionally, Louis Koo cameos as Ah Sun, * Kenny Wong cameos as KK, along with Leung Yip, Denis Kwok, and Poki Ng as Dee Ho's fellow members from the boyband Error appearing as a group of youngsters at the hot dog shop.
-Hui Yin and So Chi Ho, members of the YouTube skit group Trial and Error also make a cameo appearance as the youngsters at the hot dog shop.
+Also featuring cameo appearances by Louis Koo and Kenny Wong as Ah Sun and KK; while Leung Yip, Denis Kwok, and Poki Ng, who are members of Dee Ho's boyband Error, as well as Hui Yin and So Chi Ho, members of the YouTube skit group Trial & Error, appear as customers at the hot dog shop.

 Release

 The film initially scheduled to release on 1 February 2022 was postponed due to COVID 19 and finally released on 14 July 2022.
 At the same time, it was invited at the 21st New York Asian Film Festival, where it was screened at Lincoln center on July 20 for its International Premiere, and won the Audience Award.
 The film was also invited to the 26th Fantasia International Film Festival and was screened on July 31, 2022.
 Trinity Cine Asia acquired rights for distribution of the film in the United Kingdom and North America.
 It was released theatrically in the United Kingdom on 15 July and in the United States and Canada on 22 July.